Haidra-Org/hordelib/docs/comfyui-bridge.md

 the monkeypatch registry and cannot double-restore against it.
 With no figure supplied, or on a non-CUDA device, nothing is interposed.

+### Retention grants, and reporting when the device did not honour one

+A host that knows the next job reuses the model passes `defer_vram_unload=True`, which suppresses the bridge's own end-of-run eviction so the weights survive the job boundary and the next job skips the host-to-device upload.
+The grant is a *prediction*, not a guarantee: ComfyUI satisfies an allocation by freeing memory on the device, and the `load_models_gpu` patch above falls back to an unbounded requirement, so a single load inside the run can unload every other model on the card, including the checkpoint the grant covers.
+Nothing outside the process can see that happen, and a host that keeps believing its own prediction charges VRAM to weights the card does not hold and routes later jobs to a process that has to reload them anyway.

+So the bridge reports it.
+At the end of a run that was granted the deferral, `comfy_horde.device_holds_no_loaded_model()` reads `current_loaded_models` for the inference device; an empty device means the grant kept nothing.
+The verdict rides `OutputArtifact.metadata` under `RETAINED_WEIGHTS_EVICTED_METADATA_KEY` (the same channel the sampler-truncation record uses, and for the same reason: it is a property of the whole run) and lands on `ResultingImageReturn.retained_weights_evicted` and `SampleStageResult.retained_weights_evicted`, so the monolithic and disaggregated paths disclose it identically.
+It is always `False` for a run that asked for no deferral, whose own evictor empties the device by design.
+An entry whose device cannot be read counts as being on this one, so an unrecognised ComfyUI build reports no eviction rather than a false one.

+### A full unload reports what it actually freed

+`unload_all_models_vram()` (and `ExecutionBackend.free_vram()` through it) returns a `VramUnloadResult` rather than `None`.
+The free is a request: ComfyUI walks `current_loaded_models` and drops what it can, skipping any entry a live reference still pins, and it tells the caller nothing about what it skipped.
+A host that reports the weights moved to host RAM on the strength of having asked then carries gigabytes the card is holding but its ledger is not, and every later admission decision is made against room that does not exist.

+The result carries `freed_mb` (the gain between the device-free readings taken either side of the free, a floor rather than an exact figure since the reading is process-local), `remaining_loaded_models`, `remaining_loaded_weights_mb` (`None` when the figure cannot be read, which a caller must not treat as zero), and `dead_model_refs_dropped`.
+Its `complete` property is the verdict: nothing still listed, or nothing above `_UNLOAD_REMAINDER_FLOOR_MB` still resident.

+Dead references are dropped here.
+A `LoadedModel` whose patcher weakref has been collected raises on every accessor (`'NoneType' object has no attribute 'model_size'`), pins nothing, and can never be unloaded, so leaving it in the list would keep the loaded count non-zero forever and make every later unload read as incomplete.
+Removing it is the same thing ComfyUI's own `cleanup_models` does for its dead references.
+The existing log lines (`comfy.models_after_unload`, the free-RAM traces) are unchanged; the result is additive.

 ## The bounded adaptive sampler

 `dpm_adaptive` is the one sampler whose iteration count is chosen by the solver rather than by